Code-Institute-Submissions/jcurran1289-COVID-SITE-jc-pp2_NovResub/README.md

 ## Features

 ### Existing Features
 - [COVID -19 Dashboard]():  The API allows for countries to be searched.
-It requires the strign to be an exact match to return results.
+It requires the string to be an exact match to return results.
 Each result contains some high level information on COVID in the particular country.
 This is the basis of my website - the user enters a string and when they click the Search button or press Search which calls three APIs.

-- The first API (https://documenter.getpostman.com/view/10808728/SzS8rjbc#auth-info-1e29ed29-066c-4494-ae5d-a6174a8fc551)(summary)  returns a summary of Covid in each country. from this i abstract the total Cases, total deaths , the most recent new confirmed Cases and most recent new deaths for the country selected.
+- The first API (https://documenter.getpostman.com/view/10808728/SzS8rjbc#auth-info-1e29ed29-066c-4494-ae5d-a6174a8fc551)(summary)  returns a summary of Covid in each country.
+From this it abstracts the total Cases, total deaths , the most recent new confirmed Cases and most recent new deaths for the country selected.

--The second API (https://documenter.getpostman.com/view/10808728/SzS8rjbc#auth-info-1e29ed29-066c-4494-ae5d-a6174a8fc551)(summary) pulls a timeline of CCOVID cases reported on a particular date per country and displays it in timeseries using Google chart.
+-The second API (https://documenter.getpostman.com/view/10808728/SzS8rjbc#auth-info-1e29ed29-066c-4494-ae5d-a6174a8fc551)(summary) pulls a timeline of CCOVID cases reported in March 2020 per country and displays it in timeseries graph using Google chart.

 -The thrid API [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview) searches for the country entered and returns the lonitude and latitiude coordinates of the country.
 These coordinates are then mapped on a embedded google map on the page.

-- [Google Charts](https://developers.google.com/chart/interactive/docs/gallery/linechart) is used to display the COVID cases timeseries data per country. the chart is interactive therefore the user has the ability to see what the covid cases reported on a particular date were.
+- [Google Charts](https://developers.google.com/chart/interactive/docs/gallery/linechart) is used to display the COVID cases timeseries data per country.
+The chart is interactive therefore the user has the ability to see what the covid cases reported on a particular date.